PET HEALTH

 • The dosage your cat needs

-Take a moment to shop around for a vet that fits your budget if your cat needs Solensia so you can save on monthly vet visits.
-Cat insurance may also help cover the cost of Solensia injections and other pain relief treatments.3
+Shop around for a vet that fits your budget if your cat needs Solensia, so you can save on monthly vet visits.
+Cat insurance may also help cover the cost of Solensia injections and other pain relief treatments.

 Pain Relief Doesn’t Have to Cost a Lot